-The Alliance for a Healthier Generation, thanks to support from the Robert Wood Johnson Foundation and The JPB Foundation, is working with communities throughout the state to make it easier for all kids to lead healthier lives.
+The Alliance for a Healthier Generation, thanks to support from the Robert Wood Johnson Foundation, the Louisiana Department of Education, and the Centers for Disease Control and Prevention, is working with communities throughout the state to make it easier for all kids to lead healthier lives.

 *Source: The U.S. Census Bureau